symfony/symfony-docs/console/commands_as_services.rst

             ->addTag('console.command', array('command' => 'app:sunshine'))
         ;

 That's it.
-In one way or another, the ``SunshineCommand`` will be instantiated only when the ``app:sunshine`` command is actually called.
+One way or another, the ``SunshineCommand`` will be instantiated only when the ``app:sunshine`` command is actually called.

 .. note::